capuleto/drupal-make-files/d7/README.md

 3. Build an installation profile within an existing Drupal site:
    _drush make --no-core --contrib-destination=. installprofile.make_

+More information on how to work with drush_make can be found in the [README.txt](http://drupalcode.org/project/drush_make.git/blob_plain/refs/heads/6.x-3.x:/README.txt)

 ### How to include a module / theme

 ```php